Gottapuaswitha/PROJECT-EDA-ON-STUDENT-DATASET/README.md

 the dataset by using pandas,numpy for data storing and processing and for visualisation we use matplotlib and seaborn.
 The data contains 6 coulmns:
-1.Hours studied : no of hours studied by student.
+1.Hours studied : no of hours studied by student.<br>
-2.previous scores: The previous scores of student.
+2.previous scores: The previous scores of student.<br>
-3.extracircular activites: the student has extracircular activities or not.
+3.extracircular activites: the student has extracircular activities or not.<br>
-4.sleep hours: the no.of hours they are sleeping.
+4.sleep hours: the no.of hours they are sleeping.<br>
-5.sample question papers practiced: the no.of pervious questions papers they practiced.
+5.sample question papers practiced: the no.of pervious questions papers they practiced.<br>
-6.performance index : the performance of the student.
+6.performance index : the performance of the student.<br>